HyungseobKim/Hon/README.txt

 Introduction

     HON is 2D action platformer game.
-Player will fight with moving things during exploring mansion.
+Players will fight against moving things during exploring a mansion.
-    The story is about ghost wants to be human again.
-Player needs to find 3 flowers to reborn.
+    The story is about a ghost wants to be a human again.
+Players need to find 3 flowers to reborn.

 Installation

     You can simply install Hon with downloading and running hon_setup.exe.
-It will automatically install entire game.
-After installation, run HON.exe.
-Initial location of file is C:\Program Files\Digipen\hon.
+It will automatically install tje entire game.
+After the installation, run HON.exe.
+The default location of the file is C:\Program Files\Digipen\hon.

 Sources

-    You can view entire source in hon_source folder.
+    You can view the entire source in hon_source folder.
     These are files that I mainly coded.

     AI